stweffy88/100-days-of-code/log.md

 ### Day 12: 7th of August 2022

-**Today's Progress:** Tried out the browser-based integrated development environmen (IDE) [JSFiddle](https://docs.jsfiddle.net/getting-started) as a sandbox to experiment with [Font Awesome](https://fontawesome.com/fontawesome.com/docs/web/setup/get-started) icons to create a **Social Links** page for myself.
+**Today's Progress:** Tried out the browser-based integrated development environment (IDE) [JSFiddle](https://docs.jsfiddle.net/getting-started) as a sandbox to experiment with [Font Awesome](https://fontawesome.com/fontawesome.com/docs/web/setup/get-started) icons to create a **Social Links** page for myself.

 **Thoughts:** JSFiddle was very user-friendly and has a an interface that you can jump straight in and use.
 I particularly appreciate the options for Editor Layout.
 The range of free icons on offer from Font Awesome is very impressive and again very user-friendly.